Inman Report: Background

 The early 1980s experienced a wave of terrorist attacks on diplomatic premises.
-In the Middle East, the United States of America was intended.
 On April 18, 1983, a mass bombing resulted in the death of 63 people, including 18 Americans, and the injuring of 120 people in an attack by Islamic Jihad on the U.S. Embassy in Beirut.
-The attack involved the use of a suicide bomber who drove a truck filled with 20, 000 pounds of explosives to the front of the Embassy.
-On December 12, 1983, another attack was targeted towards the United States in Kuwait City, which caused five deaths.
+On December 12, 1983, another attack was targeted towards the United States in Kuwait City, which caused five deaths with a dump truck filled with plastic explosives.
 Beirut experienced a second attack on September 20, 1984.
 This time a truck bomb killed 24 people, including two Americans and injured an additional 21.
 These attacks prompted the United States to take a new perspective regarding the protection of diplomatic premises.

 After several attacks in the Middle East, the Inman Report was created by the Advisory Panel on Overseas Security under the chairmanship of Admiral Bobby Ray Inman.
 In June 1985, the Inman Report was released and focused upon the issues of the United States' diplomatic business.
 The report issued a seven-year plan that initiated the replacement of 126 posts (out of 262) with more secure standards such as walled compounds, new security standards, minimums for setbacks, maximums for windows and additional architectural enhancements.
 Not only did it include the alteration of posts, a new construction of at-risk missions was created.
 The Inman Report called for advanced formation of the Diplomatic Security Service (DS), which looked to oversee security protection aspects at all overseas operations regarding the United States.